galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 ## Exercises

-Ok, time to train! let's see if you can use the sort tool to answer the following questions:
+Ok, time to train!
+Let's see if you can use the sort tool to answer the following questions:

 > ### {% icon question %} Exercise: Reverse the sort
 >